Putin pledges unity on return to Kremlin, protesters held

 "This is shameful.
 This is not how you celebrate a holiday - this is how you celebrate seizing power," liberal opposition leader Boris Nemtsov said shortly before he was detained.

-Police moved in quickly several times through the day and evening as activists sought to gather in various locations for protests, pressing against crowds and detaining people.
+Police moved in quickly several times through the day as activists sought to gather in various locations for protests, pressing against crowds and detaining people.

 PUTIN UNDER PRESSURE